dianalin2/workshop-visualization/README.md

 # Workshop Visualization

-Workshop data is extracted from the libcal API.

 ## Deployment

 1. Place a valid .env in the root of the repository.
 The .env should have the following variables: